alex-sandri/international-anti-corruption-day-2025/README.md

   Directorate *(DNAA)* on the most significant corruption-related investigations.

-Its relationship with ANAC is detailed in a speciale *memorandum* of understanding.
+Its relationship with ANAC is detailed in a special *memorandum* of understanding.

 ## [Ludovika University of Public Service][nke] *(NKE)*